v4sj4n/landing-page-odin/README.md

-# landing-page-odin
+# Landing Page Project
-2nd project on The Odin Project's Fundamentals
+this project is a challenge from The Odin Project's assignments on the fundamentals course (i's not responsive)